varabyte/kotter/README.md

 You can declare that a cell should span multiple rows and/or columns by setting the `rowSpan` and `colSpan` parameters.
 If either `rowSpan` or `colSpan` are not specified, then they default to 1.

+> [!CAUTION]
+> If `colSpan` is set to a value that would cause the cell to go out of bounds of the number of columns in this grid, an
+> exception is thrown.

 A few examples should help illustrate this: